ryancyq/ryancyq.github.io/_posts/2024-07-30-deploy-jekyll-with-tailwindcss-via-github-actions.md

 ## Deploy Custom Jekyll Build Pipeline

-To get around this, we can set up a GitHub Action workflow to bypass the default build pipeline offered by GitHub Pages.
+To get around this, we can set up a GitHub Actions workflow to bypass the default build pipeline offered by GitHub Pages.

-The [Jekyll official documentation on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) explains the benefits of using a GitHub Action workflow.
+The [Jekyll official documentation on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) explains the benefits of using a GitHub Actions workflow.

 This way, we can add dependencies like **TailwindCSS**, a super popular utility-first CSS framework that makes your website look amazing with minimal effort.